 Particles are characterized through advanced image processing software on the captured SEM images.
 Particles are auto-detected though manual greyscale thresholding and bit-plane filtering, then analyzed to determine precise particle size and morphology.
 Particle characterization may include measurements of area, aspect ratio, form factor, roundness, length, perimeter, ferret average, and equivalent circular diameter.

 What other capabilities does your technology have?

 Particle characterization may also be performed on metal particles such as additive manufacturing powders.
 Metal powder morphology and particle size are critical for quality control and material assessment.

 Standard Practice for Characterization of Particles

 Standard Practice for Retrieval and Analysis of Medical Devices, and Associated Tissues and Fluids

-New Guide for Quality Assessment of Metal Powder Feedstock Characterization Data for Additive Manufacturing
+Standard Guide for Characterizing Properties of Metal Powders Used for Additive Manufacturing Processes